Unified Payments Interface: Transaction Fees

+The levy of the fee is expected to help the banks and other institutions recover their costs in maintaining the infrastructure needed to enable the entire payment ecosystem.

+On 14 September 2026, the Indian government notified provisions prohibiting banks and payment-system providers from imposing direct or indirect charges on UPI transactions of up to ₹2,000 and payments using RuPay debit cards.
+Whether charges would apply to higher-value UPI transactions, and how they would be levied, remained undecided.
+From 15 October 2026, a standard merchant discount rate (MDR) of 0.4% will apply to person-to-merchant UPI transactions above ₹2,000, capped at ₹300 per transaction.
+Railway, fuel, insurance, telecom and government utility payments above ₹2,000 will instead attract a flat ₹5 MDR.
+Capital-market payments will attract a separate rate of 0.02%, capped at ₹300.
+Eligible small merchants under the person-to-person-merchant (P2PM) framework will remain exempt, including when an individual payment exceeds ₹2,000.
+Consumers and peer-to-peer transfers will remain free of charges, and merchants will not be permitted to pass MDR charges on to customers.

 Service

 For real-time payments from one bank account to another, any UPI client app can be used and multiple bank accounts can be linked to a single app.
 Money can be sent or requested using a user-created Virtual Payment Address (VPA) or UPI ID for each bank account using the KYC-linked mobile number.
 UPI also generates a specific QR code for each user account for contactless payments.
 The RBI increased the UPI payment limit for payments in hospitals and educational institutions from ₹100,000 to ₹500,000 on 8 December 2023.
 Multi-factor authentication for UPI e-mandates will now be activated over ₹100,000, as opposed to ₹15,000, for credit card repayments, mutual fund subscriptions, and insurance premium payments.

 Mobile apps

 Any UPI app can be used to transfer funds from and to UPI enabled banks.
-Apart from various third-party apps such as Google Pay (previously Tez), PhonePe, Paytm, Amazon Pay, Airtel Payments Bank, MobiKwik, Samsung Pay, WhatsApp Pay, NPCI manages its own app, BHIM.
+Apart from various third-party apps such as Google Pay (previously Tez), PhonePe, Paytm, Samsung wallet (Samsung pay), Amazon Pay, Airtel Payments Bank, MobiKwik, WhatsApp Pay, Hero Digital Lending & UPI App, NPCI manages its own app, BHIM.

 The total number of banks linked to UPI platform grew from 21 in April 2016 to 304 in February 2022.

 In June 2021, NPCI removed the restriction placed on WhatsApp for UPI customer onboarding which until then was limited to 2 crore (20 million) users.
 With 53 crores (530 million) registered users in the Indian market, WhatsApp could then roll out UPI to all its customers.
 In place of the present four- or six-digit UPI PIN, NPCI proposed forming collaborations with startups to implement biometric identification for UPI transactions utilizing fingerprints on Android smartphones and face ID on iPhones.